mozilla/data-docs/src/concepts/analysis_gotchas.md

 When looking at trends, it is helpful to be aware of events from the past that might impact comparisons with history.
 Here are a few to keep in mind:

+- **April 14, 2020** - [Telemetry edge server rejects pings for an hour][bug1630096].
+  Clients generally retry periodically until they get success, so most of these messages were eventually ingested; submission timestamps will be later than normal.
+A small number of pings are attributed to a later day or were never sent due to the client never being reopened.
 - **December 4 2019** - [AWS Ingestion Pipeline decommissioned][bug1598815].
   Specifically, the last ping relayed through the AWS machinery had a timestamp of `2019-12-04 22:04:45.912204 UTC`.